Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 ## Parental responsibilities

-A parent coroutine always waits for completion of all its children.
+A parent coroutine always waits for the completion of all its children.
 A parent does not have to explicitly track all the children it launches, and it does not have to use [Job.join] to wait for them at the end:

 ```kotlin